 - Place the pot in a warm location, but away from direct sunlight.

 - Keep the soil moist by watering it regularly.

 - Transplant the new plant into a larger pot when the roots are established.

 When you’re ready to transplant, be careful.
 You should slowly acclimate the plant first since it’ll be used to a very moist environment.

-Tilt the lid halfway off for a couple days, then remove it for a few more days to acclimate it to the dry air.
+Tilt the lid half off for a couple of days, then remove it for a few more days to acclimate it to the dry air.

-Want to proapgate plants like a pro?
+Want to propagate plants like a pro?
 Check out our supreme guide on how to propagate plants.